 INVESTIGATIVE UNIT: Charges dropped against convicted sex offender accused of raping juvenile

-BATON ROUGE — Charges were dropped Monday against a convicted sex offender who was arrested in 2018 and accused of raping a teenaged boy.
+BATON ROUGE — Charges were dropped Monday against a convicted sex offender who was arrested in 2018 and accused of raping a teenage boy.

-Mark Russell, 61, was accused of raping and holding a 17-year old male against his will while allegedly impersonating a police officer.
+Mark Russell, 61, was accused of raping and holding a 17-year-old male against his will while allegedly impersonating a police officer.
 The allegations came to light after another teen alleged Russell had done the same thing to him the year before.

 The WBRZ Investigative Unit found Russell at his home after Monday's court hearing.
 A decommissioned police car still sits at his home in Baker.